781flyingdutchman/background_downloader/README.md

 To manage or monitor tasks, use the following methods:
 * `reset` to reset the downloader by cancelling all ongoing download tasks
-* `allTaskIds` to get a list of `taskId` values of all tasks currently running (i.e. not completed in any way)
+* `allTaskIds` to get a list of `taskId` values of all tasks currently running (i.e. not in a final state)
+* `allTasks` to get a list of all tasks currently running (i.e. not in a final state)
 * `cancelTasksWithIds` to cancel all tasks with a `taskId` in the provided list of taskIds
 * `taskForId` to get the `BackgroundDownloadTask` for the given `taskId`, or `null` if not found.
-Only tasks that are running (ie. not completed in any way) are guaranteed to be returned, but returning a task does not guarantee that it is running
+Only tasks that are running (ie. not in a final state) are guaranteed to be returned, but returning a task does not guarantee that it is running

 ### Grouping tasks